 Built by Montpellier Estates, this 34-bed new build is a residential unit for adults.
-Over three floors, the unit cares for service users throughout their care pathway, with medium secure space on the ground and first floor, and self-contained flats on the top floor for those nearing the completion of their residential care.
+Over three floors, the unit cares for service users throughout their care pathway, with medium secure space on the ground and first floor and self-contained flats on the top floor for those nearing the completion of their residential care.

 Our bespoke 3-part window restrictors were used on the ground floor to minimise contraband being passed into the unit, while our standard 2-part restrictors were used elsewhere.

-Plus the perforation holes on the 3-part restrictor meet the Department of Health guidance to allow airflow whilst minimising ligature risk.
+The perforation holes on the 3-part restrictor meet the Department of Health guidance to allow airflow whilst minimising ligature risk.

 The designers wanted consistency of window handles throughout, while the clinical team required flexibility.
 Our convertible handles offers both.
 The lock can easily be converted from staff-controlled to user-controlled – and back again.